broadwell/ReuseMapper/README.md

 # ReuseMapper
 Generate an interactive heatmap matrix based on text reuse data

-*Requirements*: Uses built-in Python 2.7 modules, with the exception of [slugify](https://github.com/un33k/python-slugify).
+**Requirements**: Uses built-in Python 2.7 modules, with the exception of [slugify](https://github.com/un33k/python-slugify), which must be installed separately.

 The [Plotly.js](https://plot.ly/javascript/) Javascript library renders the heatmaps, and is included in the repository along with its various dependencies (D3.js, jQuery, etc.).